 If there were a feasible non-lethal means of removing the introduced mice, the scientists who have worked on this project for decades and have dedicated their lives to the restoration of the Farallones, would embrace it.

 Any adverse impacts to other species would be short-term to individuals.
 The Fish and Wildlife Service has been falsely accused of saying “at least 1,000 Western Gulls” would die.
 That interpretation is incorrect.
-The 1,000 Western Gulls number was a theoretical modeling number thaty represents the number of lost gulls at which there might be a long-term impact to the gull population.
+The 1,000 Western Gulls number was a theoretical modeling number that represents the number of lost gulls at which there might be a long-term impact to the gull population.
 Based on hazing trials to keep gulls away from the island, the number of gulls inadvertently killed could be as low as zero.

 The Marin Audubon Society is pleased to join other leading organizations involved in marine and bird conservation in support of the eradication plan, including: Point Blue Conservation Science, National Audubon Society, The Nature Conservancy, California Academy of Sciences, Oceanic Society, BirdLife International, American Bird Conservancy, International Bird Rescue, and many others.